rodan123/piblock/README.md

 7) Created a runpiblock.sh script to startup jcadmin and piblock.
    Copy to your home directory and edit the program paths within as necessary.

-8) Added softlink of 800notes.txt to 800notes.html, so that last matched caller internet data can be viewed locally.
-I installed lynx on the raspberrypi3 to locally view the file over a SSH connection.
+8) Added softlink of 800notes.txt to 800notes.html, so that the last matched caller internet data can easily be viewed locally.
+I installed lynx on the raspberrypi3 to view the file over a SSH connection.